 Of course sometimes you have to make people ‘need’ your product or service.
 In essence that is what marketing is all about.
 You don’t need most things you have, but marketing appeals emotionally to you to convince you to make the purchase.
 Sticking wiht the car analogy, you don’t need a luxury car, but emotionally you want it.
 Again, no matter how good the marketing, when the obstacle is as basic as not having the money to pay for it, then you will not survive.
+Check out this link for examples of good branding stories.

 Let’s assume now that you have a product or service, which is something the area you are serving can afford and there is a need for it….how do you compete?
 There are two types of competition, direct and indirect.
 Direct competition is, you are electrician and there are other electrician in the area.
 Indirect competition is when you are selling flowers and someone else is selling chocolates and another place is selling small gifts.
 Whether the competition is direct or indirect, the answer to how you compete remains the same.
 Make your point of difference known.